 More about Matt

 Matt will soon be starting his 11th year in the classroom.
-He has taught every grade 7-12, written a book for new teachers and for Principal Leadership magazine, and taught in both private and public schools.
+He has taught every grade 7-12, written a book for new teachers, contributes to Edutopia and Principal Leadership magazine, and taught in both private and public schools.
 He also regularly delivers district and county professional development and has given keynotes and workshops at a wide range of conferences, universities, and districts.
 Matt is also an avid cook, gardener, surfer, and hockey player, though he tries to spend most of his non teaching and writing time enjoying life in his little college town with his wonderful wife and daughter.